On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Analog Training with Model Parallelism

-\textbf{Synchronous pipeline. } {Existing work has already attempted to design architecture that supports the pipeline training \cite{shafiee2016isaac, song2017pipelayer}.
-They faithfully implement the iteration \eqref{dynamic:analog-SGD-sync} and overlap parts of the computation.
-Since they compute all gradients in a batch on the same $W_k$, their algorithms can be called \emph{synchronous pipeline}.} In the vanilla non-pipeline version, the stage $m$ is idle after its forward computation of $b$-th micro-batch until the backward error comes back from stage $m+1$.
-In the synchronous pipeline training, each stage sends the output signal $x^\spp{m+1}_{k,b}$ to the next stage, while simultaneously starting to process the next forward signal $x^\spp{m}_{k,b+1}$ or backward signal $\delta^\spp{m}_{k,b-(M-m)}$, if any; see the middle of Figure \ref{figure:syn-vs-asyn}.
-Similar to the vanilla non-pipeline version, the weights will be updated after processing all micro-batches.
-To implement that, a synchronization operation is required to wait for the completion of gradient computation before starting the next mini-batch (fill and drain periods), hence rendering some devices idle.
+\textbf{Synchronous pipeline. } Vanilla model parallelism is simple to implement.
+However, most devices remain idle, reducing system throughput.
+Existing work has already attempted to design an architecture that supports the pipeline training \cite{shafiee2016isaac, song2017pipelayer}.
+They faithfully implement the iteration \eqref{dynamic:analog-SGD-sync} but overlap the computing inside a mini-batch.
+Featuring synchronization at the end of a mini-batch, this stage schedule mechanism is called \emph{synchronous pipeline}.
+In the vanilla non-pipeline version, stage $m$ remains idle after completing the forward computation of the $b$-th micro-batch until the backward signal returns from stage $m+1$.
+In the synchronous pipelining, each stage sends the output signal $x^\spp{m+1}_{k,b}$ to the next stage, while simultaneously starting to process the next forward signal $x^\spp{m}_{k,b+1}$ or backward signal $\delta^\spp{m}_{k,b-(M-m)}$, if any.
+Similar to the vanilla model parallelism, the weights will be updated after processing all micro-batches.
+Consequently, for each mini-batch, most of the devices need to wait until the last micro-batch is processed.
+After that, each device collects the gradients of the whole mini-batch and updates weights iteratively following \eqref{dynamic:analog-SGD-sync}.
+To implement that, a synchronization operation is required to wait for the completion of gradient computation before starting the next mini-batch.
+During the pipeline filling and draining periods, parts of the devices are idle; see the middle of Fig. \ref{figure:syn-vs-asyn}

-\textbf{Asynchronous pipeline.} To increase the usage of all devices, a more progressive strategy, asynchronous pipeline, is proposed.
-Instead of waiting for the gradient of one mini-batch, the asynchronous pipeline training method performs gradient-based update algorithms immediately after one micro-batch is completed.
-Except for short periods of fill and drain at the beginning and the end, all devices are active during the training, maximizing the training efficiency; see the bottom of Figure \ref{figure:syn-vs-asyn}.
+\textbf{Asynchronous pipeline.} To fully utilize all devices, a more progressive strategy, \textit{asynchronous pipeline}, is proposed.
+Instead of using mini-batch descent, asynchronous pipeline performs gradient descent on each micro-batch.
+Let $\xi_{k}$ denote the micro-batch for iteration $k$.
+In the forward pass, stage $m$ receives the output of the previous stage $x^\spp{m}_k$ as input and outputs $x^\spp{m+1}_k$, while in the backward pass, stage $m$ receives the backward signal $\delta^\spp{m}_k$ from next stage and sends the error $\delta^\spp{m-1}_k$ to its previous stage.
+Unlike the synchronous pipeline, the asynchronous pipeline updates the weights once $x^\spp{m}_k$ and $\delta^\spp{m}_k$ are ready.
+Without regular synchronization and filling/draining period, no device is idle during the training, maximizing the utilization.
+See Fig. \ref{figure:syn-vs-asyn} for the comparison of different parallel computing strategies.